Beagle Dog Breeds

 - Eye problems

 The American Kennel Club advises that Beagles should receive evaluations of their eyes and joints by a knowledgeable vet.
 In order to maintain their health and avoid these common issues, regular check-ups and early evaluations in life can be life-saving.
+In addition, providing core vaccinations (such as the rabies and parvo vaccines) and preventive medications for fleas, ticks, and heartworm is advised.

 The Beagle Freedom Project is an excellent source for adopting, fostering or rescuing.